Promise to Love Dorset

 • Maximise the commercial and economic opportunities.

-• Focus on the issues which were experienced last year, including illegal parking and camping, littering, BBQS and campfires creating wildfires, and safety at the coast.
+• Focus on the issues which were experienced post lockdowns, including illegal parking and camping, littering, BBQS and campfires creating wildfires, and safety at the coast.

 The messaging uses ‘do’ rather than ‘don’t’ to keep the campaign tone positive and inclusive.
 Using ‘do’ not only focuses on the amazing places and experiences Dorset has to offer, but on what we expect of visitors, whether on holiday or a day trip.
 The ‘Do’ motif is used across the campaign visuals, acting as binoculars to admire the views.